 As children we are told ‘don’t cry, don’t be sad’ as well as ‘smile, be happy!’ and as we get older we learn that being sad or ‘emotional’ is a sign of weakness; being angry is unattractive and pushes people away and being anxious or fearful is a sign of low self-confidence and insecurity.

 So what happens when these feelings arise in us?
-With no acknowledgement nor outlet, they have no choice but to stay inside our bodies, over time getting deeper engrained as we accumulate more and more unexpressed emotions.
+With no acknowledgement or outlet, they have no choice but to stay inside our bodies, getting deeper ingrained over time as we accumulate more and more unexpressed emotions.

 Feelings are like visitors; let them come and go – Mooji.

 I am always reading about personal development and, coincidentally or not, I have recently come across the same core message from at least 3 different authors/experts.
 The message is:

 To feel our feelings within our bodies without judgement or resistance.

 This involves acknowledging them, being present with them, accepting them, showing them love and compassion and giving them the time and space they need to be fully expressed and released.
 The word ‘emotion’ originates from the Latin word ‘emovere,’ meaning ‘to move through or out.’
 In other words, emotions (aka feelings) are energy in motion.

 The trouble is, we are often so caught up in our heads that we forget that feelings actually reside in the body.
 Instead of feeling them physically, we intellectualise them; we analyse them, judge them, resist them or try to solve them in our heads.
 It’s like trying to use iOS to solve a problem on an Android phone (or something like that).